rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: I assume there are some languages where it's not so simple as adding "ago" to the end of the number.

 AWB: What I'm more getting at here is...is this the way we want to define these?
-Before moving passed stage 1, do we need to further resolve the issue of how to address these types of things?
+Before moving past stage 1, do we need to further resolve the issue of how to address these types of things?

 ZB: No we should not hold off.
 We've spent a lot of time.